Galaxy Deblending using Residual Dense Neural networks: Summary and Conclusions

 In this work we present a new approach to deblending using a Residual Dense Network, which was trained on blended galaxy images with a realistic PSF and noise levels, and which has performed decently in deblending and recovering object fluxes and shapes.
 Compared to previous works, our set up does not assume that the object to be deblended is located at the center of the image.
 We also do not need to assume in advance, the number of objects to be deblended.
 By using two neural networks, one to perform deblending and one to determine the number of remaining objects in the field, we can classify the quality of deblends.
 We have shown that deblends that are designed to be higher quality have indeed, less noisy fluxes and shapes.

 In the most current deblending networks found in literature, the network is trained to deblend the central galaxy.
 Given that centering in the presence of noise presents its own problems, we have trained our network to deblend the brightest galaxy remaining in the image.
-This works very well, where the choice of the brightest is clear, but leads to a particular failure mode where the network cannot decide where to start, when two objects are approximately equally bright (see Figure \ref{rdnfail_1}).
+This works very well, where the choice of the brightest is clear, but leads to a particular failure mode where the network cannot decide where to start, when two objects are approximately equally bright (see FIG. \ref{rdnfail_1}).
 This might be a generic feature of any kind of deblender that proceeds by peeling off one galaxy at a time.
 For example, even if we choose the galaxy closer to the center, there would likely be an equivalent failure mode when two galaxies are equally close to the center.
 The same thing could happen for other initial assumptions that attempt to distinguish between the galaxies.
 There are several approaches to solve this.
 One possibility would be to use a symmetrized loss function that would train the network to deblend either galaxy.
 Another possibility would be to have a more sophisticated network that deblends multiple galaxies at once, perhaps again with an appropriately symmetrized loss function.

+Despite the RDN deblender being trained on two-galaxy blends, it performs surprisingly stably all the way to the maximum 7-galaxy blends, where it still correctly deblends 7 galaxies in 10\% of cases.

-We have found that our method outperforms the industry standard SExtractor on flux recovery, subject to strong caveats mentioned in the Section \ref{sec:comp-with-sextr}.
-However, we found that the RDN recovered shapes are either very good or catastrophically wrong.
-The catastrophical failures result in the cross-effect discussed in Section \ref{sec:flux-image-moment}.
-One possible explanation for this involves bimodality in the shapes of the truth objects and the RDN internally assigning the image to the wrong class.
-It also serves as a warning for use of a deeply non-linear deblender based on NN for work requiring precision shapes, such as weak lensing.
+We have found that our method outperforms the industry standard SExtractor on flux recovery, subject to the strong caveats mentioned in Section \ref{sec:comp-with-sextr}.
+However, we found that the RDN recovered shapes are significantly worse and occasionally catastrophically wrong.
+The very good results could partially be the result of the limited morphological variety of the presented images; however, since we do not attempt to deconvolve the image, this might not be a major issue.
+Our work reiterates concerns with using a deeply non-linear deblender based on NN for work requiring precision shapes, such as weak lensing.
 At the same time, such work could lead to potentially interesting new work on galaxy-star separation and morphological classification of galaxies.